American Standard Logo

 American Standard Logo (Asia) 2017

-Parallel to the previous version, a slightly more subdued but no less spectacular is also used.
-It is also italicized lettering, but it is on a horizontal line.
+In parallel with the previous version, a slightly more subdued but no less spectacular one is also used.
+It is also italicized, but on a horizontal line.
 The black color looks official and progressive, making you interested in the project’s features.

 Font and colors